 - The person has two or fewer felony convictions, provided that the prior convictions are for nonviolent felonies

 There are other Drug Court program requirements.
-Such as, you cannot be admitted into Drug Court is you have and take a prescription for certain drugs that can be abused.
+For instance, you cannot be admitted into Drug Court if you have and take a prescription for certain drugs that can be abused.